What Is STaaS (Storage as a Service)?

 Why STaaS?

-STaaS is a viable alternative to installing and maintaining their own storage facilities for a small or mid-size company that lacks the operating budget and/or employees.
-This is also a way of mitigating disaster recovery costs, ensuring long-term record retention and enhancing both business continuity and availability.
+STaaS is a viable alternative to installing and maintaining storage facilities for a small or mid-size company that lacks the operating budget and/or employees.
+This is also a way of mitigating disaster recovery costs, ensuring long-term record retention, and enhancing both business continuity and availability.
 For data transfers and redundant storage, and to recover any corrupted or missing data STaaS could be used.
 CIOs may want to use STaaS to immediately deploy resources or to substitute some existing storage space — leaving room for hardware for on-site storage.
 The ability to customize storage space and output per workload may also be appreciated by CIOs.

 A network administrator using STaaS for backups can specify which data should be backed up on the network and how often it should be backed up.
-A Service Level Agreement (SLA) will be signed by their company, and the STaaS provider agrees to rent the storage space.
+A Service Level Agreement (SLA) will be signed by the company, and the STaaS provider agrees to rent the storage space.
 It is based on a cost-per-gigabyte-stored and cost-per-data-transfer, and the company data will then be automatically migrated over the storage provider’s proprietary wide area network (WAN) or the internet at the agreed time.
 The network administrator can contact the STaaS provider and request a copy of the data if the company’s information is ever corrupted or lost.

 There are 2 types of remote storage namely;